People: Users with edit access

-The PDF importer analyses shapes and coordinates in the Mural PDF and attempts to reconstruct the original Mural layout.
-For example, intersecting lines may indicate a table.
+The PDF import method is particularly effective for content that may not transfer well via copy-paste or API-based imports.
+Miro's PDF importer analyzes the shapes and their coordinates within the Mural PDF and attempts to reconstruct the original layout.
+For example, it may interpret intersecting lines as a table structure.

-Some objects appear differently in Miro, where precise styling may require manual adjustments or recreation.
-In general, the simpler the content the more accurate the import.
+Please note that some objects may appear differently in Miro after import, and precise styling or layout may require manual adjustments or recreation within Miro.
+In general, simpler content with less complex styling tends to yield more accurate import results.

-✏️ To import to Miro, Mural content must be under a Full or Free Restricted license.
+✏️ Note: To import content into Miro, your Mural content must be under a Full or Free Restricted license in Mural.

-Clear spacing between elements enables the importer to parse content most accurately.
-A Mural board with dozens of elements crowded together may have mixed results.
+Clear spacing between elements in your Mural allows the Miro importer to parse the content more accurately.
+A Mural board with many elements crowded closely together may produce mixed or less accurate import results.

-For highest fidelity, ensure that your Mural content does not contain the following attributes:
+For the highest fidelity import, ensure that your Mural content does not contain the following attributes, as they may not transfer well via PDF:

 - Custom fonts

-- Styling that transforms shapes like rounded corners and bent arrows
+- Complex styling that transforms basic shapes (e.g., heavily rounded corners on rectangles, uniquely bent arrows)

 - Rotated elements

-💡 If you need to preserve styling or exact coordinates, the only reliable method is to import the content as a static image.
+💡 Tip: If you need to preserve exact styling, complex layouts, or precise coordinates of your Mural content, the most reliable method is to export the content from Mural as a static image (e.g., PNG, JPG) and then import that image into your Miro board.

-The following procedure explains how to import Mural content to Miro as PDF documents.
+This section explains how to import your Mural content into Miro using the PDF import feature.

-- You have edit access to the target board in Mural, and the destination board in Miro.
+- You must have edit access to the destination board in Miro where you intend to import the content.

-- Select Import, then select Import from Mural.
+- From the dropdown menu, select Import, and then choose Import from Mural.

-The Import boards from Mural modal opens. - Follow the on-screen instructions.
+The Import boards from Mural modal dialog will open. - Follow the on-screen instructions within the modal.
+You will be prompted to upload your Mural PDF files.

-You can optionally add your imported content to a Miro Space.
-If you do not specify a Space, then the content is added to your team. - Select Import boards.
+You can optionally choose to add your imported content to a specific Miro Space.
+If you do not specify a Space, the imported content will be added to your main team area. - Once you have uploaded your files and configured options, select Import boards.

-You have successfully imported Mural content to Miro.
+You have now successfully imported your Mural content into Miro via PDF.

 Areas

-The outermost area imports as a Miro frame.
-The other areas are imported as shapes.
+The outermost area in your Mural export will typically import as a Miro Frame.
+Other, inner areas are usually imported as regular shapes in Miro.

-✏️ Nested areas may be incorrectly identified.
-The PDF importer uses visual coordinates to identify parent-child relationships of widgets.
+✏️ Note: Nested areas (areas within areas) may sometimes be incorrectly identified or structured during the import.
+The PDF importer relies on visual coordinates to determine parent-child relationships of widgets, which can be ambiguous with complex nesting.

 Connectors